rebel7580/MQTT-Plug-in-For-HomeVisionXL/README.md

 # Installing

-The HomeVisionXL MQTT Plug-in package consists of four files: mqtt.hap, mqtt.hlp, uuid-1.0.5.tm, mqtt-1.0.tm.
+The HomeVisionXL MQTT Plug-in package consists of four files:
+* mqtt.hap - the plug-in itself,
+* mqtt.hlp - the help file,
+* mqtt-1.0.tm - MQTT library (courtesy of Schelte Bron!),
+* uuid-1.0.5.tm - supoprt library.

 All four file should be downloaded into your plugin folder.
 The plug-in should be enabled via the Plug-in manager.